tithanayut/tithanayut/README.md

 **Hi there👋** My name is Bank Thanayut.

-I am a first-year engineering student studying Information and Communication Engineering at Chulalongkorn University.
+I am a second-year Information and Communication Engineering student at Chulalongkorn University.

 I'm reachable at mail@thanayut.in.th.